Skip to content

 Generic Kubernetes Volumes

-Currently our Ghostfolio deployment uses a Postgresql Pod as a database, which uses the default emptyDir ephemeral type of volume for data storage.
+Our History data server deployment uses a MinIO Pod as a database, which currently uses the default emptyDir ephemeral type of volume for data storage.

-Let's investigate what happens if Pods get replaced.
+Let's investigate what happens if MinIO Pods get replaced.

 Complete

-Now, delete the posgresql Pod.
-As we have configured postgre as a StatefulSet, Kubernetes will notice that the number of Pods is smaller than required (1) and will recreate the Pod automatically.
+Now, delete the MinIO Pod.
+As we have configured it as a StatefulSet, Kubernetes will notice that the number of Pods is smaller than required (1) and will recreate the Pod automatically.

 Verify

-As we can see, both the DB and Ghostfolio itself are not resilient to Pod failures.
+As we can see, the Minio database is not currently resilient to Pod failures.

-We must set up persistent data storage for Postgresql.
+We must set up persistent data storage for MinIO.

 Info

-In the fourth lab, we set up Postgresql as a StatefulSet and defined the data Volume to be of type emptyDir:
+In the fourth lab, we set up MinIO as a StatefulSet and defined the data Volume to be of type emptyDir:

 volumeMounts: